 Making the bed also makes you move.
 You stretch, you flex, and you go back and forth from side to side, pulling and tucking and fluffing.
 Always keep the blood flowing and those calories burning!

 So make your bed every day, launder and change your sheets every 7-10 days, launder your blankets monthly and your comforters seasonally (or more frequently if your pet sleeps with you) and flip your mattress every six months.
 I know you’ve got a million other important things to think about, and I know it's just your bed, but try to remember that you spend—and expend—nearly a third of your entire life in it.

-From the joint unveiling memorial service for my Grandma and her brother:
+From the double-unveiling memorial service for my Grandmother and her brother: